markbaaijens/rpmusicserver/README.md

 Steps to get back on track:
 * rename the label of the backup-disk from `usbbackup` to `usbdata`
-  * use your favourite disk-tool (Disks, gparted, etc.)
+  * use your favorite disk-tool (Disks, gparted, etc.)
 * connect the disk to the Pi and boot up

 By now, the backup-disk has been automagically changed into a data-disk by now and you can go on from the last backup that you made.